Use of At On In Preposition with Examples & Exercises

 Where to use At, On, and In?

-These are the three prepositions which often confuse many people.
+Wondering where are these prepositions of time used?
 Here’s how all three prepositions and their usage of at, on, and in are used in sentences.

 • The preposition ‘at’ is used to refer to a specific time or period.